AV-SSAN: Audio-Visual Selective DoA Estimation through Explicit Multi-Band Semantic-Spatial Alignment: Introduction

+Visual modalities offer a complementary cue to SSL.
+Recent AV-SSL frameworks~\cite{qianmulti,avmlp,dgb, CMAF,lipnet,avseld,AVST,TAVF} integrate spatial audio and visual context to improve localization performance.
+However, these methods have two major limitations: (1) They require tightly spatially-aligned audio-visual inputs where the visible object directly corresponds to the sounding source, a condition rarely met in real-world data.
+(2) They localize all active sources but lack the ability to selectively localize a specific target source of interest.

+To address these limitations, we propose a new task: \textbf{Cross-Instance Audio-Visual Localization (CI-AVL)}.
+CI-AVL aims to localize a target source using a visual prompt derived from a different instance of the same semantic class (e.g., localizing a barking dog with an image of another dog).
+As depicted in Figure~\ref{intro}, this setting enables selective localization without requiring explicitly paired audio-visual data.
+However, CI-AVL presents a unique challenge: the visual prompt is only semantically associated with the sound source but spatially unrelated, making direct fusion strategies employed by prior AV-SSL methods ineffective.

+This challenge stems from a fundamental semantic-spatial misalignment: existing methods primarily focus on spatial alignment (``where"), while overlooking semantic alignment (``what") between audio and visual modalities.
+In contrast, human perception follows a hierarchical process: we first semantically recognize the sound source (``what"), then localize its position (``where") \cite{semantic1,semantic2}.
+Inspired by this, we hypothesize that effective target-aware localization requires a two-stage alignment mechanism: (1) aligning the visual prompt and audio semantically to isolate the target's identity, and (2) localizing the target source conditioned on the identity.

+To this end, we introduce AV‑SSAN, which first semantically aligns a cross-instance visual prompt with mixed audio and then spatially localizes the target source.
+Inspired by the frequency-dependent characteristics of spatial hearing, AV‑SSAN incorporates an MB‑SSA Net.
+It decomposes the spectrogram into different frequency resolutions, semantically aligns each band with the visual prompt, and then fuses them via an attention-guided refiner to yield DoA estimates.

-To facilitate research on the CI-AVL task, we construct VGGSound-SSL, a large-scale dataset based on VGGSound~\cite{vggsound}, containing 39 hours of spatial audio paired with prompt images that encapsulate the semantic information of their corresponding sound events.
-Comprehensive experiments demonstrate that our approach achieves SOTA performance in the CI-AVL task.
-Our key contributions are summarized as: \begin{itemize} \item We propose CI-AVL, a novel and challenging AV-SSL task that enables selective localization of a target sound source using a semantic visual prompt from a different instance within the same category.
-This formulation removes the reliance on explicitly paired audio-visual data, greatly improving practicality in real-world applications.
+In addition, we introduce VGGSound-SSL, a large-scale dataset constructed from VGGSound~\cite{vggsound}.
+It contains 13,981 spatial audio clips across 296 categories, each paired with semantically matched visual prompts.
+Extensive experiments show that AV-SSAN outperforms other AV-SSL baselines.
+Our contributions are listed as follows: \begin{itemize} \item We formulate CI-AVL, a novel task designed to enable selective localization of a target source.
+It utilizes semantic visual prompts derived from a different instance of the same class, thereby relaxing the requirement of explicitly paired audio-visual data.

-\item We propose VP-SelDoA, a novel framework that addresses the identity-association problem in AV-SSL.
-It performs a semantic-level modality fusion and incorporates a Frequency-Temporal ConMamba module to generate a target-selective mask, enabling effective isolation of the desired sound.

-\item We introduce a Semantic-Spatial Matching mechanism to bridge the semantic-spatial gap.
-By aligning the visual prompt ("what") with spatial audio features ("where") through a semantic representation of the mixed audio, this human-inspired approach enables accurate extraction of spatial cues for the target source.
+\item We propose AV-SSAN, an innovative framework that performs explicit Semantic-Spatial Alignment, enabling identity-aware localization by bridging visual semantics with spatial audio features.